1 Kings 3:4-15 – Solomon’s Dream at Gibeon

 ANALYSIS

-The theme of Solomon’s wisdom is common in Kings (3:28; 4:29-34; 5:7, 12; 10:4, 7, 8, 23-24).
-In a dream, God says to Solomon, “Ask what I should give you” (v.
-5), and Solomon, modestly, requests “an understanding mind to govern your people, able to discern between good and evil” (v.
-9).
-Obviously this is meant to portray Solomon as a wise and just ruler, attuned to the will of God.
+The theme of Solomon’s wisdom is common in Kings (1 Kings 3:28; 1 Kings 4:29-34; 1 Kings 5:7, 12; 1 Kings 10:4, 7, 8, 23-24).
+In a dream, God says to Solomon, “Ask what I should give you” (1 Kings 3:5), and Solomon, modestly, requests “an understanding mind to govern your people, able to discern between good and evil” (1 Kings 3:9).
+Wisdom (Hebrew, ḥoḵhmah) is lauded throughout the Bible as key to a faithful and fruitful life with God.
+Solomon’s request for wisdom, therefore, should be understood as testifying both to his moral compass and faithful impulse.
+This request is meant to portray Solomon as a wise and just ruler, attuned to the will of God.
 While this is undoubtedly true, the tragic end of Solomon’s story has raised questions even about his early reign:

-• Is Solomon’s modest claim of innocence (not youth, he was at least twenty by this time), “I am only a little child; I do not know how to go out or come in” (v.
-7), entirely apt considering the cold-blooded elimination of his political rivals (2:13-46)?
+• Is Solomon’s modest claim of innocence (not youth, he was at least twenty by this time), “I am only a little child; I do not know how to go out or come in” (1 Kings 3:7), entirely apt considering the cold-blooded elimination of his political rivals (1 Kings 2:13-46)?

-• Is God’s approval of Solomon’s refusal to ask for the life of his enemies (3:11) somewhat ironic?
+• Is God’s approval of Solomon’s refusal to ask for the life of his enemies (1 Kings 3:11) somewhat ironic?
 Solomon certainly didn’t ask permission to kill them on his way up; besides, who remains?

 The closing verse in which Solomon responds in religiously appropriate ways conveys the impression that the book of Kings sees Solomon as a wise and just ruler, blessed by God.
-The careful reader will remember that the seeds of the king’s destruction have already been sown in God’s gift of what Solomon did not ask for: his wealth and honor which attracted the foreign marriages that ultimately led him astray (v.
-13).
+The careful reader will remember that the seeds of the king’s destruction have already been sown in God’s gift of what Solomon did not ask for: his wealth and honor (1 Kings 3:13) attracted foreign marriages, and Solomon’s wisdom was evidently not enough to keep him close to God.
+The lauding of Solomon’s wisdom, therefore, carries within it an implicit critique of the ultimate folly of his decisions.